w3f/polkadot-wiki/docs/general/kusama/kusama-claims.md

 1. Copy your Substrate generic address to the clipboard.
 2. Go to the [Polkadot-JS UI](https://polkadot.js.org/apps).
-3. Go to the "Settings" tab and find the configuration for "address network prefix".
+3. Go to the "Settings" tab and find the "address network prefix" configuration.
 4. Select "Substrate (development)" and click "Save and reload".
 5. Go to the "Address book" and click the "Add contact" button.
 6. Enter your address and give it a name like "My Address".